ncredinburgh/JavaForSmallTeams/specifics/600_avoid_apis_from_prehistory.md

 ### Details

 Java has been around for over 20 years.
-In order to maintain backwards compatibility it has hoarded all manner of apis that no longer make sense to use.
-Some of there are handily marked with @Deprecated annotation, others are not.
+In order to maintain backwards compatibility, it has hoarded all manner of APIs that no longer make sense to use.
+Some of them are handily marked with @Deprecated annotation, others are not.

-Unfortunately many are still used in university courses and online examples.
-New Java programmers may not be aware they have been replaced - a few to watch out for include :
+Unfortunately, many are still used in university courses and online examples.
+New Java programmers may not be aware they have been replaced - a few to watch out for include:

 * `java.util.Vector` - use `ArrayList` instead
 * `java.lang.StringBuffer` - use `StringBuilder` instead